alephdata/aleph/README.md

 ### Developing a custom crawler

-Custom crawlers are useful to directly import large amounts of data programmatically into the system.
+Custom crawlers are useful to directly import large amounts of data into the system.
 This can make sense for custom scrapers or crawlers where the indirection of using a metafolder is not desirable.

 Crawlers are Python classes and exposed via the ``entry_point`` of a Python package.
 To develop a custom crawler, start by setting up a separate Python package from ``aleph`` with it's own ``setup.py`` ([learn more](https://python-packaging.readthedocs.org/en/latest/)).